 - Click on the Get Library Book button.
 You will then be able to download the book to your Kindle device or app wirelessly.

-According to Overdrive's website, Kindle books are only available for libraries in the U.S.
+According to Libby's website, Kindle books are only available for libraries in the U.S.

 Ask a friend to share free ebooks with your Kindle